Exponential tilting

-Exponential Tilting (ET), Exponential Twisting, or Exponential Change of Measure (ECM) is a distribution shifting technique used in many parts of mathematics.
+Exponential tilting (ET), exponential twisting, or exponential change of measure (ECM) is a distribution-shifting technique used in many parts of mathematics.

 The different exponential tiltings of a random variable $X$ is known as the natural exponential family of $X$.

-Exponential Tilting is used in Monte Carlo Estimation for rare-event simulation, and rejection and importance sampling in particular.
+Exponential tilting is used in Monte Carlo estimation for rare-event simulation, and rejection and importance sampling in particular.

-In mathematical finance Exponential Tilting is also known as Esscher tilting (or the Esscher transform), and often combined with indirect Edgeworth approximation and is used in such contexts as insurance futures pricing.
+In mathematical finance exponential tilting is also known as Esscher tilting (or the Esscher transform), and often combined with indirect Edgeworth approximation and is used in such contexts as insurance futures pricing.

-The earliest formalization of Exponential Tilting is often attributed to M. C. Escher with its use in importance sampling being attributed to David Siegmund.
+The earliest formalization of exponential tilting is often attributed to Frederik Esscher with its use in importance sampling being attributed to David Siegmund.